 - Bank Robbery: Louise and her gang have robbed many banks prior to the movie; we only see them doing Train Jobs, however.

-- Behind Every Great Man: Marie talks about how Napoleon Bonaparte wouldn't have been who he was without the input of his mother, using the tale to lecture her brothers on how they should respect her more.
+- Behind Every Great Man: Maria talks about how Napoleon Bonaparte wouldn't have been who he was without the input of his mother, using the tale to lecture her brothers on how they should respect her more.

 - Bifauxnen: Louise and her sisters are called men in all wanted posters and are described as men by their victims.
-Same thing for Marie, when she joins them and becomes known as The Man in White.
+Same thing for Maria, when she joins them and becomes known as The Man in White.

-- Bifauxnen and Lad-ette: Louise and Marie.
+- Bifauxnen and Lad-ette: Louise and Maria.